-In this section, we shall discuss the IR radiation and the fluxes generated by the distribution of dust in the SN ejecta.

-The rate of emission, per unit wavelength, produced by a single dust grain is shown in Equation \ref{eqn_coolingrate}, where it is integrated over all wavelengths to find the cooling rate.
-The emerging radiation from a distribution of dust is however not always the total radiation of all dust grains combined, since it also depends on the opacities of the medium as a function of wavelength.
+In this section, we discuss the IR radiation and the fluxes generated by the distribution of dust in the SN ejecta.
+The rate of emission per unit wavelength produced by a single dust grain is shown in Eq. \ref{eqn_coolingrate}, where it is integrated over all wavelengths to find the cooling rate.
+The emerging radiation from a distribution of dust is, however, not always the total radiation of all dust grains combined, since it also depends on the opacities of the medium as a function of wavelength.
 Assuming a uniform distribution of dust within a spherical volume, the probability of escape of the IR photons, $P_{esc}(\lambda)$, was estimated by \cite{dwe15} with respect to SN~1987A.

 In this study, by modeling the formation of dust in the thinly spaced, clumpy shells in the ejecta, we estimated the generic distribution of each dust species individually, along with their respective distribution of temperatures.
-This is illustrated in Figure \ref{fig_cartoon_sp}, where we zoom into a small cross-section of the O-rich zone of the ejecta, to show thinly spaced shells characterized by different optical depths (owing to their different dust densities and compositions) and different dust temperatures.
+This is illustrated in Fig. \ref{fig_cartoon_sp}, where we zoom into a small cross-section of the O-rich zone of the ejecta, to show thinly spaced shells characterized by different optical depths (owing to their different dust densities and compositions) and different dust temperatures.

-For a thin shell of homogeneous density and thickness $\Delta r$, the optical depth $\tau_h(\lambda)$ and the corresponding escape probability $P_{esc}^h$ \citep{inoue_2020}, of photon at wavelength $\lambda$, can be expressed as,
+For a thin shell of homogeneous density and thickness $\Delta r$, the optical depth $\tau_h(\lambda)$ and the corresponding escape probability $P_{esc}^h$ \citep{inoue_2020} of photon at wavelength $\lambda$, can be expressed as

-where $\rho_{d,S}$ and $M_{d,S}$ are the density and total mass of dust respectively, of a given species $S$ and radius $a$, in that shell.
-We have summed over all grain sizes $a$ and all dust species $S$. $P_{esc}^h$ defined in this way, of course, is a function of the velocity-bin ($v$) of the ejecta; in other words, each shell will have a unique $P_{esc}^h$.
+where $\rho_{d,S}$ and $M_{d,S}$ are the density and total mass of the dust, respectively, of a given species $S$ and radius $a$, in that shell.
+We have summed over all grain sizes $a$ and all dust species $S$. $P_{esc}^h$ defined in this way, of course, is a function of the velocity bin ($v$) of the ejecta; in other words, each shell will have a unique $P_{esc}^h$.

-For a clumpy medium, a suitable approach to derive the opacities and escape probabilities is to consider a clump as one large dust grain or mega-grain, defined by its individual absorption and emission properties \citep{varosi_1999, inoue_2020}.
-In that scheme, following \cite{inoue_2020}, the optical depth of a clump can be written in terms of the corresponding homogeneous optical depth as,
+For a clumpy medium, a suitable approach for deriving the opacities and escape probabilities is to consider a clump as one large dust grain or mega-grain, defined by its individual absorption and emission properties \citep{varosi_1999, inoue_2020}.
+In that scheme, following \cite{inoue_2020}, the optical depth of a clump can be written in terms of the corresponding homogeneous optical depth: